 HOW CAN I MAKE MY HOME AND APPLIANCES MORE ENERGY EFFICIENT?

-they offer a variety of energy related assistance with finding tax credits, strategies for buildings and plans, and seasonal help for your home.
+Not only does Energy Star certify energy efficient products, they offer a variety of energy related assistance with finding tax credits, strategies for buildings and plans, and seasonal help for your home.

 This summer, it IS possible to be comfortable and still have control of your energy spend.

 AEP Energy does not guarantee the accuracy, timeliness, suitability, completeness, freedom from error, or value of any information herein.
 The information presented is provided “as is”, “as available”, and for informational purposes only, speaks only to events or circumstances on or before the date it is presented, and should not be construed as advice, a recommendation, or a guarantee of future results.
 AEP Energy disclaims any and all liabilities and warranties related hereto, including any obligation to update or correct the information herein.
 Summaries and website links included herein (collectively, “Links”) are not under AEP Energy’s control and are provided for reference only and not for commercial purposes.
 AEP Energy does not endorse or approve of the Links or related information and does not provide any warranty of any kind or nature related thereto.

 As we near the end of the year, holiday decorations begin to go up, and the focus is now on holiday celebrations and making new year’s resolutions.
 While you may be rushing around getting the last-minute details together, take a minute to inspect your holiday decorations.
 By reviewing these tips and tricks you may find …